 Well, online reputation management is the art of monitoring what people are talking about you online.
-It means reading, being a part of and analyzing the multiple conversations happening in your name.
+It means reading, being a part of, and analyzing the multiple conversations happening in your name.

 It wasn’t always sunshine and rainbows in this domain though.
 Notice how those little stars have started to appear in Google’s search results; something which is a recent occurrence.
 As soon as that happened, both businesses and customers started taking notice.
-This is because the best reviewed restaurants and places took up most of the space at the top displacing all other listings.
+This is because the best-reviewed restaurants and places took up most of the space at the top displacing all other listings.

 Can customers leave online reviews for my business?
-Are there reviews only about my brand or my products, services and staff as well?
+Are there reviews only about my brand or my products, services, and staff as well?
 What is the % of bad reviews the brand is getting on average?
 What is the company’s overall rating in terms of stars?

 The fact of the matter is that all these reviews and ratings are alive and well for everyone to see; hence, occupy prime importance.

 Asking your internal team just doesn’t cut it; because there won’t be a whole lot of honesty there; get my point?
-Where as reviews are plain, simple, concise and brutally honest.
+Whereas reviews are plain, simple, concise, and brutally honest.

 A good online review can set everything straight and give you a confirmation that you’re on the right track and that your marketing strategies are well and truly working.
-You can’t just read what the magazines, newspaper or other websites are stating about you.
+You can’t just read what the magazines, newspapers, or other websites are stating about you.
 Whatever the customers think always occupies top billing i.e. the top spot.

-“Let’s take most of the money we would’ve spent on paid advertising and paid marketing and instead of spending it on that invest it in the customer experience/customer service and then let our customers do the marketing for us through word of mouth.” – Tony Hsieh, CEO of Zappos
+“Let’s take most of the money we would’ve spent on paid advertising and paid marketing and instead of spending it on that invest it in the customer experience/customer service and then let our customers do the marketing for us through word of mouth.”

 Image Source:- Bright Local

 Potential shoppers are individuals who’ve shown an interest in a brand; the products and services on offer.
 And how will this be apparent?
-It will when a potential shopper types a targeted keyword in a search engine, opening a list of brands and companies.
+It will be when a potential shopper types a targeted keyword in a search engine, opening a list of brands and companies.
 Now, more often than not, customers will pick from the top 5 results.

-You’d be surprised to hear that online reviews have become a part and parcel of a customer’s decision making process.
+You’d be surprised to hear that online reviews have become a part and parcel of a customer’s decision-making process.
 No less than 56 percent of consumers select a business if it has positive ratings/reviews in Google’s search results.

 Ask any digital marketing manager out there and he/she will tell you that improving the conversion rate is the biggest boulder there exists.
-This is where customer reviews turn the tide in a brand’s favour.
+This is where customer reviews turn the tide in a brand’s favor.

-Even though the business world is moving at the speed of light metaphorically; there are some marketing channels which will never go out of fashion.
+Even though the business world is moving at the speed of light metaphorically; there are some marketing channels that will never go out of fashion.
 And one such marketing channel is ‘word of mouth’.

 When was the last time you asked somebody close for a particular restaurant recommendation ahead of your birthday party?
 Even with online businesses, the same trend has been picked up by most customers out there.
-And what could be better than reading a bundle of reviews coming from strangers who are nothing but honest.
+And what could be better than reading a bundle of reviews coming from strangers who are nothing but honest?